 2. Then, get with hospitality.

 Loving people is always the right place to start to meet problems.
 If I were a pastor in a shrinking church, I would divide the congregation up alphabetically (A-E on Monday night, F-J on Tuesday night, etc.) and open up my home first thing to every person in the church.
 I don’t want anyone saying they had not been invited to my home.
 Within a couple of weeks, all the saints would have been inside my house.
 Next, I would plan on having some families over each week, one evening plus Sundays for lunch.
+I might even do it by asking them to share the food preparation.
 Then I would ask God to give me some other hospitality people who will help out by inviting people over.
 I would have regular covered dish meals, every Sunday if possible.
 This would be an eating, fellowshipping kind of place.
 I know that can happen in any church with a little work.

 One church I led became legendary for its hospitality.
 Many were converted through the witness of this church, and scores of people joined.
 But we didn’t have any plan of evangelism except loving people.
 Often guests would tell me that they had been invited to lunch two or three times the first time they visited.
 Any church can do this with a little work.
 It’s a wonderful goal.
 Love is the best witness to the world that Jesus can make a difference, and it melts the hearts of the skeptical.
 You might not be known for being great at anything else, but if your church can love, you will attract the best of people.